 Secure Configuration of SAP NetWeaver® Application Server Using ABAP

-First official SAP guide for technical security of NetWeaver ABAP in general.
-Before it only dozens of specific guidelines for every application were made.
+First official SAP Security guide for technical security of NetWeaver ABAP in general.
+Before it only dozens of specific SAP guides for every application were made.
 The first version of this guide was published in 2010, and was followed by version 1.2 in 2012.
 As far as it happened almost 2 years ago, we have to put in mind, that in our fast-changing world some critical things could be missing for now.
 This guideline was created for rapid assessment of most common technical misconfigurations in platform and consists of 9 areas and 82 checks in total.

 Advantages: very brief, but quite informative (only 9 pages) and covers application platform issues, applicable for every ABAP- based platform either ERP or Solution manager or HR, it doesn’t matter.